 It should be noted that "exceptional circumstances" are those situations in which deviation from this policy is appropriate in the pursuit of the long-term interests and sustainability of the Company as a whole or to ensure its ability to perform in the marketplace.
-Exceptional circumstances may include extraordinary transactions that were not previously planned (e.g. acquisition, restructuring, reorganization or reconversion), changes to the organizational, managerial and administrative structure of the company that may impact economic and financial results and the long-term creation of value, and actions aimed at attracting/retaining the best talent.
+Exceptional circumstances may include extraordinary transactions that were not previously planned (e.g. acquisition, restructuring, reorganisation or reconversion), changes to the organisational, managerial and administrative structure of the company that may impact economic and financial results and the long-term creation of value, and actions aimed at attracting/retaining the best talent.

-5 Balancing compensation and remuneration elements
+5 Compensation elements and remuneration components